w3f/w3f-education/docs/Parachain/beginner/section4/road-to-production.md

 The road to production for a parachain can be a daunting process.
 Luckily, there is a clear path to progression from prototype, to testnet, to canary (if desired), to production.

-:::info The following is empirical advice
+:::info The following is an empirical advice

 The following is mostly based off of common approaches that have been implemented over the years by different parachains within the ecosystem.